 13. Eggs and bacon in a paper bag is a quick meal to make.
 Especially good for kids with more adult tastes.

-14. Camping food quesadillas?
+14. Camping quesadillas?
 Find me a kid that won’t like that one!

 15. Easy to make and hard to make a mess of, breakfast burritos are great for kids.
-It might become their favorite camping food.
+It might become their favorite camp food.

 If you’ve enjoyed this article, then check out our others, on: